qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

 ..........

 ``Input layers`` [vector: any] [list]
-  All the vector layers to import into the GeoPackage database
+  All the vector layers to import into the GeoPackage database.

 ``Overwrite existing GeoPackage`` [boolean]
-  Replaces an existing database with a new one
+  Replaces an existing database with a new one.

   Default: *False*

 Outputs
 .......
 ``Destination GeoPackage``
-  If not specified the GeoPackage database will be save in the temporary folder.
+  If not specified the GeoPackage database will be saved in the temporary folder.

 .. _qgisimportintospatialite: